anuraghazra/anuraghazra.github.io/content/case-studies/000-github-readme-stats.md

 title: Github Readme Stats
 excerpt:
-  Github Readme Stats dynamically generates stats for github user's readmes, After github launched it's profile readme feature I thought I whould do something unique and dynamic with new readme resumes so I made github-readme-stats which is now used by many people and got over 1k stars on github within 7 days. it has few cool features including `Github Extra Pins` which allows us to pin more that 6 repos in our profile.
+  Github Readme Stats dynamically generates stats for github user's readmes, After github launched it's profile readme feature I thought I would do something unique and dynamic with new readme resumes so I made github-readme-stats which is now used by many people and got over 1k stars on github within 7 days, and currently it has over 10k stars. it has few cool features including `Github Extra Pins` which allows us to pin more that 6 repos in our profile.

 iframe: //github-readme-stats.vercel.app/api/?username=anuraghazra
 demo: //github-readme-stats.vercel.app/api/?username=anuraghazra